Tamarindus Indica Medicinal Uses & Pharmacological Activity

 The leaves are usually evergreen but may shed temporarily in very dry areas during the hot season

-Tamarind fruit was at first believed to be produced by an Indian palm, as the common name Tamarind comes from a Persian word “Tamar-I-hind,” meaning date of India.
+Tamarind fruit was at first believed to be produced by an Indian palm, as the common name Tamarind comes from the Persian word “Tamar-I-hind,” meaning the date of India.

 Tamarindus indica fruit extract is classified as a skin conditioning

-In most of the African countries, it is also a common beverage.
+In most African countries, it is also a common beverage.
 It is also frequently used in tropical countries because of its laxative and aphrodisiac properties.

 T. indica is an inexpensive and easily accessible plant.
 It is high in phytochemicals, essential amino acids, and vitamins.